 12. Check out the Farmers Market

 If you happen to visit Hood River from May until November, you’ll definitely want to check out the Hood River Farmers Market.
-It takes place every Saturday from 9:00am until 1:00pm on Columbia Street in downtown Hood River and is the perfect place to pick up some local crafts or fresh produce.
+It takes place every Saturday from 9 am until 1 pm on Columbia Street in downtown Hood River.
+It is the perfect place to pick up some local crafts or fresh produce.
 They also offer live music and fun for the whole family!

 13. Have a Boozy Brunch